OK. NO TCO OR ROI HERE. WE LIED.

 @Peter: I understand that the communication foundation is a prerequisite to the user manageable quarantine, but I’m in the same situation as Kerry.
 That remote admin feature is of absolutely no use for us, and if that’s all what’s “in for me” with ORF 5, I’m afraid, I’ve no argument for a SMA renewal to my CEO.
 The “problem” is, ORF 4, like it is today, is already working perfectly in our environment, and like Kerry, all we’re missing is a web-based quarantine and user self-management system.

-7. Comment by Peter
+7. Peter Post author

 @Uwe: This is just one of the new features.
 Another major feature is Configuration Synchronization (the article was published just yesterday) and there are literally dozens of smaller improvements that make the administrator’s life easier.
 For a long time, we focused on shipping ORF with new major features and dedicated a lot less time to making the overall experience smooth.
 In this version, we focused more on the experience thing and less on the “major features” (which are definitely an easier sell).
 We analysed thousands of tech support cases to identify the shortcomings of ORF and the solutions we came up are really ORF 5.
 We will talk about these later in this series.